 - If you’re unable to urinate, a healthcare provider will insert a tube called a catheter to empty your bladder.

-- If you have an abscess, your doctor will drain it.
+- In case you have an abscess, your doctor will drain it.

 - If you develop sepsis, you’ll get intensive antibiotic therapy and you’ll need to stay in the hospital for treatment.